Mohammedrafiq1983/test_cashier/README.md

 # test_cashier

-This second project to push into Github, using node.js and and express.js
+This second project to push into Github, using node.js and and express.js somthing to add